 Whaaaaaaat?
 How have I never heard of this?
-She immediately messaged the ingredients and baking instructions and it sounded wonderful!
+She immediately messaged the ingredients and baking instructions and it sounds wonderful.

-Finally the opportunity to make it arose a couple of days ago and I could tell it was going to be something we would enjoy.
-After the first forkful, Bret looked at me and asked if I was going to give any of this away (it’s fun to share!), but I didn’t have any plans to and he said that was good because it needed to stay here…all of it.
+After the first forkful, Bret looked at me and asked if I was going to give any of this away (kids, it's fun to share), but I didn't have any plans to.
+He said that was good because it needed to stay here...all of it.

 - 2 cans, (8 oz. each) refrigerated crescent dinner rolls